adanipleq/Cybersecurity-Playbook/CYBR1100/week5/googlesearch.md

 the good things- my facebook, my instagram, my linkedin

+the only thing that shows personal information is my linkedin, which was just where I attend school now/my high school, and my skills.

-the bad things- a LOT of innapropriate stuff because my last name gets flagged as the word "nipple"
+the bad things- a LOT of innapropriate stuff because my last name gets flagged as the word "nipple".